kapz28/All-the-projects/Welcome file.md

 Indicates that this way represents a path to be followed by a vehicle or pedestrian.
 A closed way indicates that the path is meant to be looped.

+A closed way is when the way's last and first node is the same node id

 By default, a scenario agent will travel along a path at a constant speed.
 In order to specify a speed profile for an agent, that agent must have the **Use Speed Profile** (`usespeedprofile`) tag set to `true`, and be assigned to a path where every node has a nonzero `agentspeed` tag.
 The `agentspeed` indicates the speed in km/h that the agent will be travelling at once it reaches that node.